• Home

 The Tragedy

-On October 19, 1596, the Spanish galleon San Felipe was on its way from Manila to Acapulco.
-Because of delays departing, it sailed squarely in the middle of typhoon season.
+On October 19, 1596, the Spanish galleon San Felipe was on its way from Manila to Acapulco, its holds filled with silks, spices, ivory, and other precious goods.
+Because of a delayed departure, it sailed squarely in the middle of typhoon season.
 After enduring three typhoons, the battered ship approached Japanese waters.
 Crew members urged the captain to seek refuge in foreign-friendly Nagasaki.
 The captain refused, having heard of Taikō Toyotomi Hideyoshi’s kind treatment of Spanish missionaries.
 Surely the great warlord would welcome Spanish traders.

 As the crippled San Felipe approached Shikoku Island, the local daimyō, Chōsokabe Motochika, dispatched 200 armed vessels to guide it to port.
 Once it entered Urado Bay, the Spanish ship ran aground on a sandbar.